bddd-bags/passport-jwt-with-postgresql/README.md

 # passport-jwt-with-postgresql
 how to do it?
-in terminal : npm run test
+run in terminal : npm run test create & migrate database : sequelize db:create && sequelize db:migrate